smart-chain-fr/cardano-simple-script-vesting/README.md

 ##### Query utxos at native script addresses
 * native1 has 2 utxos locked (50 tAda each)

 `cardano-cli query utxo --address $(cat native1.addr) --testnet-magic 1097911063`

 * native2 has 1 utxo locked (30 tAda)

 `cardano-cli query utxo --address $(cat native2.addr) --testnet-magic 1097911063`

 ### Step 3: Claim Tx

-> **NOTE**: This demo code requires blockfrost url, apiKey and claimant's wallet signing key as it's running in a NodeJS environment.
+> **NOTE**: The demo js code requires blockfrost url, apiKey and claimant's wallet signing key as it's running in a NodeJS environment.
 The final product only requires a wallet provider to be initialized.